 The Act will impact all defendants in litigation that may be covered by insurance, but will vary based on the subject of the litigation.
 We foresee extensive issues and burdens particularly on clients involved in mass tort cases covered by historic policies, and other cases where policies apply to multiple claims, including D&O, E&O and cyber polices.

-In its current form (which, as noted below, is subject to narrowing amendments now under consideration), the Act requires that a defendant provide a plaintiff with the following information within 60 days of filing its answer to a lawsuit:
+In its current form, the Act requires that a defendant provide a plaintiff with the following information within 60 days of filing its answer to a lawsuit:

 - A complete copy of any insurance policy under which any person or entity may be liable to satisfy part or all of a judgment that may be entered.